infinitered/ruby-xcdm/README.md

   end
 ```

-If you need to set some of the more esoteric options
+If you need to set some of the more esoteric options on properties or
-on properties or relationships, you can include the raw parameters, like
+relationships, you can include the raw parameters from
+NSEntityDescription and NSAttributeDescription, like renamingIdentifier
-renamingIdentifier or defaultValueString.
+or defaultValueString.

 ## Contributing